catarak/creating-digital-instruments-in-max/README.md

 ## Exercise Descriptions
 * The basics of manipulating a sound (50 minutes)
-  * Show how to play back a sound file using buffer~ and groove~.
-Copy/paste from the groove~ help patch!
+  * Show how to play back a sound file using playist~.
+Copy and paste from the help patch!
 Show that all help patches are interactive.
   * Introduce proper naming techniques, file preferences
   * Looping, adjust speed, timestretch, switch between files (umenu)
   * Delay/Feedback - tapin~ and tapout~.
 Show how to encapsulate.